logo

 During the initial 12 weeks of their lives, kittens undergo a crucial period of socialization with other cats.
 They learn important behaviors and social cues from their interactions with both adult cats and their littermates.

 From their mothers, kittens learn appropriate respect towards adult cats.
-They observe and mimic behaviors that establish boundaries and hierarchies within the feline social structure.
 This includes learning to respect the territory of other cats and understanding their place within the hierarchy.

 Additionally, interactions with their littermates teach kittens how to communicate and interact with their peers.
 They learn valuable social skills such as how to play, communicate non-verbally, and resolve conflicts peacefully.
 This early socialization period is essential for kittens to develop healthy relationships with other cats later in life.